Yale-EEB723/finalproject/README.md

 ## Methods
 1. Need at least 3 genes to identify a ghost locus (two bounding to anchor, centre one is gene of interest).
 Determine within species distribution: histogram of no. genes per contig per species
 2. identify homologous genes across genomes - if annotation is the same as cell type data import cell tyeps results; if not import gene models as proteins and run agalma.
-3. ID syntenic blocks in the genome.
-Use available programs: possibly DAGchainer or Warren Francis' microsynteny script
+3. Layer ortholog IDs over the GFF3 file.
+3. ID scaffolds that do not possess all orthologs another animal's scaffolds have.

 ## Results